diflores/score-monster/README.md

     * `startLimit` (Optional): Sets a limit date from which scores will be considered.
 Any submission before that date is not considered.
 If this parameter is not given, any submission before `endLimit` is valid.
 The date should be passed as an array of 5 integers as follows: `[year, month, day, hour, minute]` .

     * `endLimit` (Optional): Sets a top limit date which scores will be considered.
 Any submission after that date is not considered.
 If this parameter is not given, any submission after `startLimit` is valid.
-The date should be passed as an array of 5 integers as follows: `[year, month, day, hour, minute]` .ç
+The date should be passed as an array of 5 integers as follows: `[year, month, day, hour, minute]` .

 ## Usage